mitjafelicijan/makext/README.md

 > meant to really be a task runner.
 Keep that in mind.
 However, dispite
 > that, I constantly find myself using it as such.

-These extensions push the boundaries of GNU Make, which was originally designed for building software projects rather than serving as a general-purpose task runner.
-It's important to keep this in mind while using them.
-However, despite this deviation from its intended purpose, I find myself relying on GNU Make as a task runner in various projects.

 Features include:

 - Enhanced help message generation with support for custom descriptions.